-- Your preference for the time of placement: Many birthmothers want their baby placed with the adoptive family directly from the hospital.
+- Many birthmothers want their baby placed with the adoptive family directly from the hospital.
 Some women prefer to place their baby in temporary care while they consider their adoption decision.
 Your agency can help with either option.

 - How much will my child know about me?

 That depends on what type of adoption you choose – open, semi-open, or confidential.

 Both you and the birthfather have rights.
 If you disagree about adoption or you no longer have a relationship with him, your agency will work with the birthfather and/or the courts to determine if his rights can be terminated.